 - A. Our report expresses an unqualified opinion on the basic financial statements of the Duluth Airport Authority. - B. A significant deficiency in internal control was disclosed by the audit of the financial statements of the Duluth Airport Authority and is reported in the "Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards."
-The significant deficiency is not considered a material weakness. - C. No instances of noncompliance material to the financial statements of the Duluth Airport Authority were disclosed during the audit. - D. No matters involving internal control over compliance relating to the audit of the major federal award program were reported in the "Report on Compliance with Requirements Applicable to Each Major Program and Internal Control Over Compliance in Accordance with OMB Circular A-133 and Passenger Facility Charge Programs." - E. The Auditor's Report on Compliance for the major federal award program for the Duluth Airport Authority expresses an unqualified opinion. - F. No findings were disclosed that are required to be reported in accordance with Section 510(a) of OMB Circular A-133. - G. The major program is:
+The significant deficiency was not a material weakness. - C. No instances of noncompliance material to the financial statements of the Duluth Airport Authority were disclosed during the audit. - D. No matters involving internal control over compliance relating to the audit of the major federal award programs were reported in the "Report on Compliance with Requirements Applicable to Each Major Program and Internal Control Over Compliance in Accordance with OMB Circular A-133 and Passenger Facility Charge Programs." - E. The Auditor's Report on Compliance for the major federal award programs for the Duluth Airport Authority expresses an unqualified opinion. - F. No findings were disclosed that are required to be reported in accordance with Section 510(a) of OMB Circular A-133. - G. The major programs are:

-Airport Improvement Program
+Military Construction Cooperative Agreement Airport Improvement Program CFDA #12.401 CFDA #20.106

-CFDA #20.106

-- H. The threshold for distinguishing between Types A and B programs was \$300,000. - I. The Duluth Airport Authority was determined to be a low-risk auditee.
+- H. The threshold for distinguishing between Types A and B programs was \$310,511. - I. The Duluth Airport Authority was determined to be a low-risk auditee.